Vote.

 From turning on a tap or flushing the loo, to playing in a park, splashing in a pool, running a business or building a home, Council decisions shape how we all live, work and play on the Kāpiti Coast.

 Your vote helps decide who will make those big calls on your behalf.
 Voting is as easy as 1, 2, 3, but before you rank the candidates, take the time to get to know them.
-Come along to local events and check out the mayoral debate to help you choose the district’s next leader.
+Come along to our Meet the Candidate events and check out the Mayoral Debate to help you choose the district’s next leader.

 Your voting papers will arrive with a candidate booklet.
 The booklet lists everyone standing for election, grouped by the position they’re standing for.
 Your voting paper will only show the elections you can vote in, and only the candidates you’re eligible to vote for.